Taft In The Community

 Pro bono work is encouraged throughout the firm, from new associates to senior partners with extensive experience.
 Taft associates, in particular, benefit in many ways from performing pro bono work, as it provides them with hands-on experience and helps them develop as leaders in law and public service.
 To support their efforts, Taft offers billable credit for up to 100 hours of pro bono work performed by associates.

-Each year, Taft recognizes attorneys who best exemplify Taft's commitment to giving back to its communities with Pro Bono Awards.
+Each year, Taft recognizes attorneys who best exemplify Taft’s commitment to giving back to its communities with Pro Bono Awards.
 The Pro Bono Awards are based on overall pro bono achievements, the time, talent, and energy invested into the cases handled, and the positive impact of the work.
-Each award recipient or group of recipients can direct a donation of $500 by Taft to a charitable organization of their choice.
+Each award recipient or group of recipients can direct a donation by Taft to a charitable organization of their choice.

 See past winners here.